mixmi-git/clean-working-refactor-03-28-2025/CLEANUP_LOG.md

   - Started the application to verify it loads correctly
   - Tested profile editing functionality to ensure stickers still work

+### Task 18: Standardize ProfileData - hasEditedProfile Field
+- **Branch:** `refactor/standardize-hasEditedProfile-field`
+- **Files Modified:**
+  - `app/types/profile.ts` (added `hasEditedProfile` field to match the definition in `app/types/index.ts`)
+- **Rationale:**
+  - `hasEditedProfile` field was missing in `app/types/profile.ts` but present in `app/types/index.ts`
+  - This field tracks whether the user has made edits to their profile
+  - Using the same approach as previous tasks, directly defined the field instead of importing it
+  - Adding it ensures type consistency between different ProfileData definitions
+- **Verification:**
+  - Ran TypeScript compiler to check for errors
+  - Started the application to verify it loads correctly
+  - Tested profile editing functionality to ensure the edit state is properly tracked

 ## Notes for Future Tasks

 - **Checkpoint Files:** Multiple attempts to remove checkpoint/backup files have confirmed they are critical to application functionality despite their names suggesting otherwise: